 Steve retired from the Natural Resources Conservation Service (NRCS) in July 2005.
 The last 16 years of his career were spent as district conservationist in Monte Vista serving Rio Grande, Mineral, and Hinsdale counties.
 He has worked extensively with all aspects of water, from snow sampling to irrigation system design with an emphasis on irrigation water management.
 He has training in Holistic Resource Management and has had significant involvement in range management, grazing systems, and spring developments.
 Steve is particularly interested in stream bank restoration and has been involved in approximately 100 projects for this purpose.
 Steve has been involved in several Wetland Reserve Program easements and one Grassland Reserve Program easement.
-He is a Co-chairman of the Rio Grande Headwaters Restoration Project (RGHRP) and President on the Colorado Rio Grande Restoration Foundation.
+He is a Co-chairman of the Rio Grande Headwaters Restoration Project (RGHRP) and President of the Colorado Rio Grande Restoration Foundation.
 They are working with a group to do a study on the Rio Grande from the Alamosa Refuge downstream and a second group studying the Rio Grande from South Fork to the headwaters.
 He played a key role in starting the Willow Creek Reclamation Committee.
 Steve currently is member of the Rio Grande Watershed Emergency Action Team (RWEACT).
 He is working with Trout Unlimited on a project to enhance conditions in for the Rio Grande Cutthroat.
 Steve has been involved with RiGHT since its inception.

-Nancy Butler, Executive Director
+Allen Law, Executive Director